-For a successful interpretation the workflow should always consider the 3D geometry given by the Earth.
-Hence, our software workflow, shown in Figure 2, includes mandatory 3D-type interpretation.
-As an advantage of this approach we can easier take care of any static shift, e.g., use the AMT data for statics.
+For a successful interpretation the workflow should always consider the 3D geometry of the target.
+The software workflow is shown in Figure 2.
+It includes mandatory 3D-type interpretation.
+As an advantage of this approach we can easier take care of any static shift, e.g., use the AMT data for statics or CSEM data or standard loop source time domain electromagnetics.
 In doing so we use less hardware and less interpretational effort.